SajinaPK/AWS_Learning/Solution_Architect/11_S3_Security/S3_Security.md

 - **S3 Object Lock (versioning must be enabled)**
     - Adopt a WORM (Write Once Read Many) model
+    - Object Lock works only in buckets that have S3 Versioning enabled.
     - Block an object version deletion for a specified amount of time
+    - Can place a retention period on an object version either explicitly or through a bucket default setting
     - **Retention mode - Compliance:**
         - Object versions can't be overwritten or deleted by any user, including the root user
         - Objects retention modes can't be changed, and retention periods can't be shortened
     - **Retention mode - Governance:**
         - Most users can't overwrite or delete an object version or alter its lock settings
         - Some users have special permissions to change the retention or delete the object
-    - **Retention Period:** protect the object for a fixed period, it can be extended
+    - **Retention Period:** protect the object or bucket for a fixed period, it can be extended
+    - When you apply a retention period to an object version explicitly, you specify a `Retain Until Date` for the object version.
+    - The `Retain Until Date` setting is stored in the object version's metadata
     - **Legal Hold:**
         - protect the object indefinitely, independent from retention period
         - can be freely placed and removed using the *s3:PutObjectLegalHold* IAM permission